-The Netzach Yehuda NPO (also known as the Nahal Haredi) was established in 1999 by a group of haredi rabbis, working with the Security-Social division at the Ministry of Defense and the IDF to provide a solution for haredi youths who have not found their place in a full time Yeshiva learning program.
+The Netzah Yehuda NPO (also known as the Nahal Haredi) was established in 1999 by a group of haredi rabbis, working with the Security-Social division at the Ministry of Defense and the IDF to provide a solution for haredi youths who have not found their place in a full time Yeshiva learning program.

-This cooperation resulted in the establishment of the 97th Battalion (“Netzach Yehuda”) of the Kfir Brigade.
+This cooperation resulted in the establishment of the 97th Battalion (“Netzah Yehuda”) of the Kfir Brigade.
 Additional tracks were later added that provided solutions for a broader range of young haredi men, including those unsuited to combat positions.
 Currently thousands of haredi soldiers serve in these different tracks, all characterized by an adherence to principles and restrictions that enable haredi men to serve in meaningful positions in the IDF, without compromising their haredi lifestyle.

 Alongside thousands of young men learning Torah in haredi yeshivas from morning till night, thousands of young haredi men in the State of Israel currently do not learn in yeshiva.
 These young men are the target population for which our organization was founded, and the purpose for its continued existence.
 Netzach Yehuda has made its mission to serve as a solid bridge between the haredi community and Israeli society as a whole, to support haredi soldiers both spiritually and materially, and to improve their ties to their families and the haredi community.